Agnes Wickfield: Character analysis

 Like typical Dickensian heroines, Agnes is mainly a passive character, an ideal Victorian lady.
 Her characterization is often criticized as "too perfect".
 David often describes her as an angel.

 Recent researches have been more favorable to her.
 Cultural historian Peter Gay in an article titled "The Legless Angel of 'David Copperfield': There's More to Her Than Victorian Piety" stated that, she shows the effects of parentification.
 The death of her mother and alcoholism and weak-mindedness of her father makes her more matured for her age, along with gifts of intelligence and presence of mind.

 One significant feature of Agnes' character is her calm, quiet and tranquil nature.
 David's first impression about her is comparing her to a "stained glass window" of a church.
 David often compares Agnes with the tranquil brightness of the church-window.

 Agnes' character was based on Dickens' sisters-in-law Mary and Georgina Hogarth, both of whom were very close to Dickens.
 Mary died in 1837 at the age of 17, and Georgina, from 1842, lived with the Dickens family.
 Dickens referred to her affectionately as his "little housekeeper".
 After Dickens' separation from his wife Catherine, Georgina stayed with him for the rest of his life and took complete responsibility for managing his household.

+Lettice Cooper has suggested that Angela Georgina Burdett-Coutts may also have influenced Dickens in the creation of Agnes.